frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/non_profit/donation.md

 #### 3.2.2 Setting up webhook

-You can setup webhook from the RazorPay dashboard in Settings.
+You can set up a webhook from the RazorPay dashboard in Settings.
 You can read more about webhooks in RazorPay [here](https://razorpay.com/docs/webhooks/).
 This webhook will notify your ERPNext site whenever a new donation is created.

 <img class="screenshot" alt="Donation Webhook" src="{{docs_base_url}}/assets/img/non_profit/donation-webhook.png">

-You will need the following details to setup the webhook.
+You will need the following details to set up the webhook.

 1. **Webhook URL**: The following is the URL for your ERPNext site.
 This is the endpoint RazorPay will utilize to notify of any new donations created.